Masea History, Family Crest & Coats of Arms

 Little is known of Hamon de Massey other than he held manors of Agden, Baguley, Bowdon, Dunham, Hale and Little Bollington.
 He is thought to have born in La Ferté-Macé, in the Orne department in north-western France.

-Important Dates for the Masea family
+Early History of the Masea family

 This web page shows only a small excerpt of our Masea research.
 Another 157 words (11 lines of text) covering the years 1602, 1619, 1674, 1646, 1674, 1797 and are included under the topic Early Masea History in all our PDF Extended History products and printed products wherever possible.